Rochfort Bridge

 Rochfort Bridge is a hamlet in Alberta, Canada within Lac Ste.
 Anne County.
 It is located approximately 105 km northwest of Edmonton and 8 km east of Mayerthorpe.
 Rochfort Bridge is named for Cooper (Cowper) Rochfort, who with his associate, Percy Michaelson, homesteaded on the Paddle River at the point where the old trail from Lac Ste.
 Anne to the MacLeod River crossed the Paddle River.

 One of North America’s longest wooden train trestles is located just east of the hamlet, which crosses over the Paddle River valley and Highway 43.
+Rochfort Bridge Trestle was built in 1919 by Canadian Northern Railway.

 History

 A farm near Rochfort Bridge and Mayerthorpe was the site of the Mayerthorpe tragedy on March 3, 2005, in which four officers of the Royal Canadian Mounted Police were shot and killed in a raid on a marijuana drug operation.

 On December 5, 2019, a fire broke out in a home inside the hamlet.
 In the early morning hours of December 6, fire crews announced a body had been discovered, and later on after a more extensive search, four more bodies had been discovered.
 Two adults, Marvin and Janet Gibbs, and their three grandchildren all were killed in the fire.